Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Convergence Analysis

 \section{Convergence Analysis}

-We now analyze the stability and memory requirements of Algorithm \ref{alg:pkgtd} developed in Section \ref{sec:algorithm}.
-Our approach is fundamentally different from stochastic fixed point methods such as TD learning{,} which are not descent techniques, and thus exhibit delicate convergence.
-The interplay between the Bellman operator contraction \citep{bertsekas1978stochastic} and expectations prevents the construction of supermartingales underlying stochastic descent {stability \citep{Robbins1951}.} Attempts to mitigate this issue, such as those based on stochastic backward-differences \citep{kiefer1952stochastic} (\citep{tsitsiklis1994asynchronous,jaakkola1994convergence}) or Lyapunov approaches \citep{borkar2000ode}, e.g., \citep{sutton2009convergent}, require the state space to be completely explored in the limit \emph{per step} (intractable when $|\ccalX| = \infty$), or stipulate that data dependent matrices be non-singular, respectively.
-Thus, there is a long-standing question of how to {perform} policy evaluation in MDPs under conditions applicable to practitioners {while also} guaranteeing stability.
-We provide an answer by connecting RKHS-valued stochastic quasi-gradient methods (Algorithm \ref{alg:pkgtd}) with coupled supermartingale theory \citep{wang2013incremental}.
+{We now analyze the stability and memory requirements of Algorithm \ref{alg:pkgtd} developed in Section \ref{sec:algorithm}.
+In stochastic fixed-point methods such as TD learning{,} the interplay between the Bellman operator contraction \cite{bertsekas1978stochastic} and expectations prevents the construction of supermartingales underlying stochastic descent stability \cite{Robbins1951}. {Attempts to overcome this challenge based on stochastic backward-differences require the state space to be completely explored in the limit \emph{per step} (intractable when $|\ccalX| = \infty$) \cite{tsitsiklis1994asynchronous}, or stipulate that data dependent matrices be non-singular \cite{sutton2009convergent}, respectively.} Thus these methods must be analyzed using ideas from dynamical systems \cite{borkar2000ode}.
+In contrast, we establish that Algorithm \ref{alg:pkgtd} belongs to the family of descent algorithms, and hence its behavior can be connected to that of supermartingales \cite{wang2013incremental} -- to the best of our knowledge, this is the first time supermartingales have been used in analyzing stochastic methods for MDPs.
+This is also true of GTD \cite{sutton2009convergent}, although it is analyzed using ODEs \cite{borkar2000ode}. }